hainguyenhuy2002/CancerDrugTolerance/README.md

 Starting with `S0`, apply the transition for 0–6 hours to obtain `S6`.
 Starting with the *predicted* `S6`, apply the same transition for the next 18 hours to obtain `S24`.
 Graph messages let a target perturbation affect connected proteins; the current state determines how strongly that signal propagates in this cell line.

 Decode `S6` and `S24` into predicted expression-change signatures.
 Compare them with LINCS 6-hour and 24-hour signatures for matching drug, cell line, and dose.
-If only one time point exists for a condition, use it for that time-point loss; do not pretend the other was measured.
+If only one time point exists for a condition, use it for that time-point loss;

 **Important limit:** LINCS 6-hour and 24-hour records normally come from separate treated wells.
 They describe the same *experimental condition* at different times, not a tracked history of the same cells.
 The world model's 6→24 step is therefore a learned, condition-level transition.